jalagar/animated-art-engine/README.md

 Set `useBatches` in `global_config.json` to `true` and then set `numFramesPerBatch` to an even divisible of `numberOfFrames`.

-Then run `make all_batch`.
-This under the hood first runs `make step1` + `make step2` to generate the initial metadata, then `python3 batch.py` which creates the remaining images based on the initial metadata.
+Then run `make all` which runs `python3 all.py`.
+This under the hood generates the JSON metadata for the first batch and then regenerates the next batches based on the existing JSON.

 ### Preview Gif/MP4